 Acne doesn’t discriminate and can feel brutally unfair.
 Especially when it has left you with scarring.
 One study estimated that 0.7% of the UK population have severe acne scars.
 That equates to around half a million people.
-The LYMA Laser stimulates collagen production to dramatically reduce acne scarring within the first few weeks, while neutralising the bacteria that cause acne to reduce future breakouts.
+The LYMA Laser stimulates collagen production to dramatically reduce acne scarring within the first few weeks.
 Read Penny’s review of the LYMA Laser here.

-Target: 22 year-old woman with acne and scarring caused by acne.
+Target: 22 year-old woman with scarring caused by acne.

-Results: Acne is no longer present after using the LYMA Laser on face skin and scars have faded.
+Results: After using the LYMA Laser on face skin and scars have faded.